-COAST is committed to inspiring the next generation of marine conservationists.
+COAST is committed to inspiring the next generation of marine conservationists and has a qualified Marine Biologist who leads our education programme.
 We can provide lessons to school and activity groups of all ages and stages to show them the wonders of the marine world, raise awareness of environmental issues and prove how we can help overcome these.

 Visit us at our Octopus Centre on Arran, and we can help you plan activities for the day, with us and other coastal and marine groups and businesses.